basil08/basil08.github.io/content/post/travelogue-uk-2023.md

 ## The disastrous breakfast

 After arriving at Oxford, we headed for some breakfast.
 I wanted to try out the traditional English breakfast but since I don't eat pork, I asked the person to not include bacon.
 She serves the plate and there was...bacon.
 Ugh.
 Shared the scarbbled eggs with A and had some beans which smelt very very weird and yucky.
-Worst food experience ever.
+Worst food experience ever. &pound;15 for this nuisance.
 I implicitly swore to stick to McDonald's only.
 Video called my folks.

 ## Rendezvous